SagarDasari2829/DataPulse_Fullstack_Project-/README.md

 ## Deploy backend on  vercel

 1. Push this repository to GitHub.
-2. Create a MongoDB Atlas cluster and copy the connection string.
-3. In Render, create a new `Web Service`.
 4. Connect the GitHub repository.
 5. Set the Render root directory to `backend`.
 6. Use these settings: